How many students attend MBC?

 On-campus students purchase their own food and do their own cooking in the full kitchens found in each apartment.
 This helps us keep tuition and fees low and provides real-life experience for students.
 Frequently, various apartments will join together for a shared meal and on occasion, a dorm meal is planned.
 On Tuesday, the entire student body is served at hot lunch after chapel.
 This all-campus meal gathering allows for fellowship and interaction with the staff and faculty and well as visiting guest lecturers and speakers on campus that day.

 Is MBC a safe campus?

 Because our of smaller size, we are able to care for and watch over our students in a more proactive and personal way.
-We have also instituted new cleaning, disinfecting, and distancing standards in the wake of the COVID-19 pandemic.

 Are there planned activities?

-MBC has a campus activity leadership team (officially named: CALT) which plans seasonal events for the student body throughout the academic year.
+MBC has a campus activity leadership team (officially named: SALT) which plans seasonal events for the student body throughout the academic year.
 These include something as simple as a game of ultimate frisbee on the MSU lawn, the annual harvest festival, a Christmas banquet, a progressive dinner, to a variety talent show.
 The men’s and women’s dorms also sponsor events on their own occasionally like a visit to the Bozeman Hot Springs or the Boiling River in Yellowstone National Park.
 Small group outings to the many great places to enjoy the outdoors right in our own backyard are common- hiking, skiing, snowshoeing, skating, etc. Students can also enjoy the many seasonal activities unique to Bozeman: Ice Dogs Junior Hockey, The Christmas Stroll, Spire Climbing.